-Despite their close geographical proximity, the south eastern Irish counties of Wexford and Waterford have not always shared a close heritage.
+Despite their geographical proximity, the south eastern Irish counties of Wexford and Waterford have not always shared a close heritage.
 The two are separated by the broad expanse of Waterford Harbour and there are no bridges between them.
-Only in the 1980s were the two linked up with the opening of the car ferry between Passage East in Waterford and Ballyhack in Wexford.
+Only in the 1980s were the two linked with the opening of the car ferry between Passage East in Waterford and Ballyhack in Wexford.
 But when Wexford rose in rebellion against the English in 1798, the county across the harbour remained quiet.
-Waterford’s only link to the rebellion is a building just outside Passage with the unusual name of New Geneva Barracks.
+Waterford’s only link to the rebellion is a building outside Passage with the unusual name of New Geneva Barracks.

 But there were ulterior motives.
 Authorities secretly hoped the Protestant ethos might infect the local Catholic population.
 Earl Temple, Lord Lieutenant of Ireland, wrote a letter to Chief Secretary Grenville, where he noted putting the Swiss in Waterford “might make an essential reform in the religion, industry and mores of the South who want it more”.
 This also meant setting up an educational establishment.
 The government wanted to establish a Genevan College but needed to keep it secret from the governors of Trinity College who had a monopoly on education.